karolpiczak/EARS/README.md

 pip install -r /home/pi/ears/requirements.txt
 ```

-- Plug a *Zoom H1* microphone into the USB port (or some other audio device, that's the one I used for initial testing), switch it into an audio interface mode (44.1 kHz/16 bit), and verify it's listed by `python -m sounddevice`.
+- Plug a *Zoom H1* microphone into the USB port (or some other audio device, but that's the one I used for initial testing), switch it into an audio interface mode (44.1 kHz/16 bit), and verify it's listed by `python -m sounddevice`.
 - Update the `--allow-websocket-origin` option inside `/home/pi/ears/run.sh` file with the IP address of the Raspberry Pi device.
 - Finally, run the app with: